gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 Specifically, Gno.land is addressing a large issue in regard to open-source
 development: many projects and businesses rely on open-source technology created by developers who often volunteer their skills and time without receiving anything in return for their efforts.
-Proof of Contribution ensures that these contributors are rewarded fairly for their work, creating a sustainable ecosystem where open-source can thrive and developers feel valued for their efforts.
-With this, Gno.land strives to create a fairer distribution of benefits in the tech community.
+Proof of Contribution is aimed at tackling this issue by being a foundation for a system which empowers contributors and rewards them fairly for their work, allowing them to thrive in a sustainable ecosystem of value creation.

 ## Our Ecosystem of Gnome Contributors
 We spotlighted the diverse projects and contributors bolstering the Gno.land